Successful Container Gardening. How to maintain and create beautiful, wonderful hanging baskets or container plants at any time of the year.

 Successful Container Gardening requires a little more attention as opposed to outdoor gardening or in the ground gardening.
 It’s important to note that pots will retain heat plus the added sun during summer can dry out your soil rather quickly.

 Most container plants thrive on lots of water but too much can have an adverse effect.
 The biggest problem is root rot which means your root system will stop sending water towards the top of your plants thus your plants will look like they are drying out!

 It worth saying this again “check your container to make sure the holes at the bottom are not plugged”.
 It’s amazing what a big difference this will make.

 Managing hanging baskets are almost the same as container plants, after all, they are still in a container, right?
 The important thing to know is that hanging baskets are hanging… which means gravity will pull the water and nutrients down towards the earth!
 This means you should water and fertilize often during the summer months.

 Water them using a hanging plant watering wand or take them down and place on the ground and use a watering can.
 Let them drain before placing them back.

 Like all plants that are in the ground, you will have to visually check your container plants often.
 They are susceptible to mealybugs, fungus gnats, aphids, and fungus.

-For indoor flying insects use neem oil or a soap insecticide as these are organic and less harmful.
+For indoor flying insects use neem oil or a soap insecticide spray as these are organic and less harmful.
 For heavily infested insects it is recommended to throw out the plant and clean your pot with soapy water before using it again.

-For fungus, the easiest solution is to spray with a ready to use neem oil spray.
+For fungus, the easiest solution is to spray with a ready to use a neem oil spray.
 But if you want to be 100% organic you could also use a baking soda solution.

 First, you pour about one quart of water into a spray bottle and add one teaspoon of baking soda.
 Add half a teaspoon of canola oil and about 2-3 drops of dish soap.
 Don’t forget to shake your solution thoroughly before spraying your plants.
 It will take several applications before you see good results.